marcio777/cadmus/src/en/Chapter-V/Part III: Extra Things.md

 add(new BasicArrowButton(BasicArrowButton.NORTH));
 ```

 That is all pretty self-explanatory, but bear in mind that `BasicArrowButton.NORTH` creates a up-facing arrow, as `WEST` would create a right-facing one.
 The next image is an example of all 4 of them used together.
-I have made these in such a way as to make them look like they would in a game.
-More likely than not your ones will not end up like this because I used a very complex layout that you will discover when you get to the part about layouts.
-Suffice to say, it can be made like this:
+I have made these in such a way as to make them look like they would in a game:

 ![Arrow Buttons](../../Images/Chapter-IV/Buttons/arrow_buttons.png)